shubhkulkarni/react-json-as-tree/README.md

-To be updated -----
----

 # React JSON as Tree

-`react-json-as-tree` is a lightweight and highly customizable React component that takes JSON or JS objects as input and renders a collapsible tree structure.
-Styled with Tailwind CSS for easy integration with modern UI frameworks.
+`react-json-as-tree` is a TypeScript-based React component that renders a collapsible tree structure from a JSON or JS object.
+It offers high customization for rendering branch heads, tree leaves, and various display features, making it easy to visualize nested structures.

 ## Features

-- **Supports both JSON and JS Objects**: You can pass in JSON strings or JavaScript objects.
+- **Supports both JSON and JS objects**: Pass valid JSON strings or JavaScript objects to generate a tree view.
+- **Customizable rendering**: Fine-tune how branches and leaves are displayed using custom renderers.
-- **Collapsible Nodes**: Each node in the tree is collapsible, allowing you to expand and collapse sections for better readability.
+- **Collapsible Nodes**: Easily control the default expansion of the tree and individual branches.
-- **Lightweight**: Minimal dependencies with simple integration.
+- **Lightweight**: Built with minimal dependencies for quick integration into any React project.
-- **Customizable**: Easily style the component using Tailwind CSS classes.
+- **TypeScript support**: Full type definitions to ensure type safety.

 ## Installation